cisco/mindmeld/docs/source/userguide/getting_started.rst

 Local Elasticsearch Cluster
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-For the best performance with smaller applications, Elasticsearch should be installed locally.
+For the best developer experience with smaller applications, Elasticsearch should be installed locally.
 On
-Mac OS X systems with `homebrew <https://brew.sh/>`_ installed, the simplest way to install
+macOS systems with `homebrew <https://brew.sh/>`_ installed, the simplest way to install
 Elasticsearch is with the following set of commands.

 .. code-block:: console